botpress/botpress/README.md

 ## Adding stuff to your bot

 At this point, your bot does nothing, you need to add features.
-There's two ways to add features:
+There are two ways to add features:
 - Installing and configuring modules
 - Coding